noodlensk/discount-demo/docs/architecture.md

 ## Testing

-TODO: Unit testing and Acceptance testing using Cypress and cucumber.
+TODO: Unit testing and Acceptance testing using Cypress(TBC) and Cucumber.